Loading color scheme

 Object Type - Naming Convention - FEKL

-Object Type names in Boston are in Camel Case, and where each word/acronym in the Object Type’s name has a starting capital letter.
+Object Type names in Boston are in Pascal Case (with spaces), and where each word/acronym in the Object Type’s name has a starting capital letter.

 E.g. Power Source